-The rapid urbanization of low and middle-income countries has been seen as an opportunity for increased market access (Bryan, Glaeser, and Tsivanidis 2020).
-To date research in economics has argued that for these benefits to occur, transportation in cities must be quick, convenient, safe, and affordable (Lall, Henderson, and Venables 2017; Borker 2024; Davis 2021; Tsivanidis 2023).
-Yet, in addition to having the ability to cheaply access different parts of the city, individuals must also be willing to explore different areas in the city.
-However, evidence from psychology, urban studies, and neuroscience suggests that people may prefer familiar stimuli and construct mental representations of space based on where they have been previously (Zajonc 1968; Montoya et al. 2017; Goldstein and Gigerenzer 2002; Gigerenzer and Goldstein 2011; Allport 1954; Lynch 1960; O'Keefe and Dostrovsky 1971; Fyhn et al. 2004).
-This may limit individuals' exploration of the cities where they live.
-In this project, we use a randomized experiment in Nairobi to study people's willingness to explore new urban locations.
+Spatial choices are a useful domain to study the importance of exposure for two reasons.
+First, the rapid urbanization of low and middle-income countries has been seen as an opportunity for increased market access (Bryan, Glaeser, and Tsivanidis 2020).
+To date, research in economics has argued that for these benefits to occur, transportation in cities must be quick, convenient, safe, and affordable (Lall, Henderson, and Venables 2017; Borker 2024; Davis 2021; Tsivanidis 2023).
+However, if individuals are reluctant to travel to unfamiliar locations - areas in which they have had no prior exposure - this will limit the effective market access of an individual in a city.
+Second, prior exposure may be particularly important for spatial choices.
+Being in a location is a vivid experience relative to other forms of exposure (e.g., seeing a product in a supermarket), and evidence from neuroscience and urban studies shows that people build mental representations of space based on their past experiences (Lynch 1960; O'Keefe and Dostrovsky 1971; Fyhn et al. 2004).